2024-2025 Course Catalog

 A student pursuing a minor in physics must consult with a member of the department early and often to plan and monitor progress in the minor.

-Teacher certification in physics or broad-field science
+Teacher certification in science (grades 4-12)

 Course numbering

-Courses of general interest requiring minimal or no prerequisite are numbered 107-115.
+Courses of general interest requiring minimal or no prerequisite are numbered 107-132.
 The introductory courses, 141, 151, and 220, develop applied calculus and algebra skills across the sequence.
 PHYS 141 introduces elementary ideas in calculus together with concepts in physics.
 The calculus introduced in PHYS 141 will not replace any mathematics prerequisites in courses numbered 220 and higher.
 Intermediate courses are numbered between 200 and 300 and typically have as prerequisites MATH 140, 155, and/or 250.
 Advanced courses, many of which list one or more intermediate courses as prerequisites, are intended for third and fourth year students and are numbered above 300.
 Tutorial studies in physics and independent study in physics also are offered.

 Recommended courses outside the department